-During the year ended December 31, 2021, the Company entered into an annually renewable 10 MW power purchase agreement with a power producer in Paraguay at a current effective electricity cost of \$0.036 per kilowatt hour.
-The Company also entered into a five-year lease agreement with the same counterparty, beginning August 1, 2021 with monthly payments of \$20,000 to lease land at the existing facility and, separately, entered into a construction contract to develop the facility.
-The construction of the facility cost \$1.1 million and was completed in December 2021 and became operational in January 2022.
-Currently, the facility accommodates 2,900 of the Company's older generation Miners and generates approximately 110 PH/s.
+During the year ended December 31, 2021, the Company entered into an annually renewable 10 MW power purchase agreement with Villarica's electricity distribution company, Compañía Luz y Fuerza SA ("CLYFSA"), at a current effective electricity cost of \$0.036 per kilowatt hour.
+The Company also entered into a five-year lease agreement with another counterparty, beginning August 1, 2021 with monthly payments of \$20,000, to lease land at the existing facility.
+The construction of the facility cost \$1.1 million, was completed in December 2021 and became operational in January 2022.
+Currently, the facility accommodates 2,900 of the Company's older generation Miners and generates approximately 120 PH/s.